Zelensky says he plans to meet Xi Jinping on China peace plan - ExBulletin

 Earlier this week, US Secretary of State Antony Blinken said Beijing was considering supplying arms and ammunition to Russia – a claim strongly denied by Beijing.
 On Friday, US media again reported that the Chinese government was considering sending drones and artillery shells to Moscow.

-Asked about the Chinese plan, US President Joe Biden told ABC News on Friday: “(Russian President Vladimir) Putin applauds it, so how could it be good?

-“I didn’t see anything in the plan that would indicate there was anything that would benefit anyone other than Russia.”
+“I haven’t seen anything in the plan that would indicate there is anything that would benefit anyone other than Russia.”

-The development comes after Chinese Foreign Minister Wang Yi visited Moscow, where he met with President Putin and Foreign Minister Sergey Lavrov on Wednesday.
+The development comes after Chinese Foreign Minister Wang Yi visited Moscow, where he met with President Putin and the Foreign Minister

 After the talks, Wang was quoted by China’s official Xinhua news agency as saying Beijing was ready to “deepen political trust” and “strengthen strategic coordination” with Moscow.